 I packed only the essentials with me, and arrived with just me and my backpack in El Tunco, a small surfing town in El Salvador, at the beginning of June.
 Upon landing I was almost immediately greeted with fresh coconut water from the side of the road - the sweetest most natural refreshment after my long day of traveling, and this was just the beginning.
 I was in awe driving down the roads seeing coconut stand after coconut stand, stationed in between fields of banana trees, soccer fields, jungles, and volcanos.
 I quickly learned that the people of El Salvador are incredibly loving, they know how to have a good time, and have incredible food.
 I was fortunate enough to be connected to an amazing hostel owner in the center of town, and quickly was introduced to many people by friends, making connections easily in this friendly town.

 I also quickly found the best places in town to go for breakfast, lunch, dinner, coffee, drinks, and late night snacks.
 El Salvador cuisine is heavy in fruit, vegetables, meat, beans, cheese, tortillas, bold flavors, and lots and lots of salt.
 When traveling to any country other than your own, it’s important to take cautions against any water or food preparation that you might not be used to.
 For me, since I knew I hadn’t eaten meat more than a handful of times over the past year and a half, I knew a new country probably wasn’t the place to expose myself to meat again.
 Despite my plant-based leanings, I still think it’s important to preserve a curiosity and open-mindedness for experiencing the food of a new culture.
-My reasons for plant based leanings are promptly health based, but also have to do with disagreements for certain approaches to food alteration, growing, or preparation that has become corrupted in America.
-SO, when traveling to Central America, I kept myself open to trying new types of food, ended up eating cheese, milk, and fish while I was down there, and only placed the limit of meat on myself to prevent my stomach from getting completely angry.
+My reasons for plant based leanings are primarily for health and environmental reasons, but also have to do with disagreements for certain approaches to food alteration, growing, or preparation that has become corrupted in America.
+SO, when traveling to Central America, I kept myself open to trying new types of food, ended up eating dairy, and fish while I was down there, and placed only the limit of meat on myself to prevent my stomach from getting completely angry.

 The most classic El Salvadorian snack is called a “Pupusa” , a thick corn tortilla stuffed with typically cheese and meat based filling.
 There were Pupuseria’s on every corner, open at pretty much any hour of the day.
 I knew I had to preserve my health while traveling as much as I could, so I actually only indulged in one (bean and cheese based) Pupusa while I was down there.
 This is probably a disgrace to El Salvador cuisine honestly, because I made many friends who indulged in Pupusa snacks on the daily.
 Best part?
 They’re usually only about 50 cents to $1 , one of the best options for eating on a budget.
 Most of the food in El Salvador was inexpensive.
 El Salvador was actually the least expensive country I traveled to in Central America overall.
 One of my favorite spots in town was a small cafe called Day Well Being.
 It was first introduced to me because they have the BEST brownies, not only in El Tunco, but maybe the best brownies I’ve ever had in my life… Despite having to resist the urge to eat a brownie every single day, I posted up with my laptop in Day Cafe often, indulging in their amazing, superfood packed smoothies and salads.